- Food and Cooking

 Seal and lightly brown the meat in a hot frying pan with a little oil.

 Add all the ingredients to the Crock Pot filling with the stock or water until it just covers the top of the meat.

 Turn on to low and safely go about your day for as long as you like.
-The filling will be ready after 4 hours but can be left for as long as you like, as the liquid doesn't evaporate it will stay succulent and tender, with all the amazing flavors making a delicious filling.
+The filling will be ready after 4 hours but can be left for as long as you like, as the liquid doesn't evaporate it will stay succulent and tender, with all the amazing flavours making a delicious filling.

 For the pie topping:

-I buy ready made puff pastry.
+I buy ready-made puff pastry.

 More examples of the most recent things I've made.

 Below are a couple more pictures of the food that I have cooked using my slow cooker.
 All images are taken by myself.

 So I hope that this simple and genius kitchen gadget will make your life so much easier, and give you so much extra free time when cooking meals that are normally labour intensive and time-consuming.
 Please do comment below on your experience with slow cookers.

 Thanks for reading and good luck, I hope you enjoy it as much as I do.